Our Governing Board

 About the Governing Board

 - Patient Advocates Our patient advocate members keep the agency's focus where it belongs: on the people who need cures for chronic disease and injury.
-They represent a wide range of diseases including diabetes, neurodegenerative diseases, HIV/AIDS, autism and spinal chord injury.
+They represent a wide range of diseases including diabetes, neurodegenerative diseases, HIV/AIDS, mental health and spinal cord injury.

 - Biotechnology Industry The biotechnology leaders on our board ensure that our policies and funding draw on California's biotechnology expertise.
 With these board members guiding agency decisions we have confidence that the industry will be poised to work with CIRM to accelerate the process of getting these new therapies to the patients who need them.